massive-oss/mmvc/README.md

 ### Examples

-If you are familiar with RobotLegs, you may want to jump directly into the example reference app in the example directory.
+If you are familiar with RobotLegs, you may want to jump directly into the example [reference app](https://github.com/downloads/massiveinteractive/mmvc/example.zip).
 This contains a simple todo list application demonstrating the main components of MMVC, running across JS, Flash and Neko targets.

 Otherwise read on :)